-Application will be made to list the notes on the Irish Stock Exchange.
-There can be no assurance that this listing will be obtained.
-The issuance and settlement of the notes is not conditioned on the listing of the notes on the Irish Stock Exchange.
+Application will be made to admit the notes for trading on the Irish Stock Exchange.
+There can be no assurance that this admission will be granted.
+The issuance and settlement of the notes is not conditioned on the admission of the notes for trading on the Irish Stock Exchange.